 General veterinarians do a great job or helping animals, but they may not always be available when something goes wrong.
 In urgent situations, going to the animal emergency room is the best way to make sure your pet is treated properly.
-Emergency vets can act quickly and effectively to ease your pet’s pain and prevent your pet’s condition from getting worse.
+Emergency vets in Mission Viejo can act quickly and effectively to ease your pet’s pain and prevent your pet’s condition from getting worse.
 If you’re not sure whether you need to go to an animal emergency room, here are signs of the most common illnesses and injuries that need immediate attention from a doctor.

 Laceration are the tearing of soft body tissue.
 These wounds often come from biting or tearing wounds caused by other animals, automobile accidents or even getting cut by a fence.
 Like in humans, the main concern is infection.
 These open wounds are often caused by uncleanly sources like the bite of a different animal.

 It’s imperative to immediately seek veterinary care to properly treat the wound.
 This will help prevent infection, unnatural healing or furthering of the severity of the wound.